-Recommendation 10: That for developments subject to the six annual installment payment regime, the sale of the property should result in the immediate requirement to pay the remaining development charges due, by the original owner.
+Recommendation 10: That for developments subject to the six annual installment payment regime, except for affordable housing, the sale of the property should result in the immediate requirement to pay the remaining development charges due, by the original owner.
 Municipalities should be allowed to register the obligation on title to prevent transfer without the City being notified.